Nevada vs. Colorado State NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Nevada and its opponents have gone over the current 55.5-point total in six of 11 games (54.5%) this season.
+- Nevada and its opponents have gone over the current 57-point total in six of 11 games this season.

-- Colorado State's games have gone over 55.5 points in two opportunities this season.
+- Colorado State's games have gone over 57 points in only one opportunity this season.

-- Saturday's over/under is 4.7 points lower than the two team's combined 60.2 points per game average.
+- Saturday's total is 3.2 points lower than the two team's combined 60.2 points per game average.

-- These two squads combine to surrender 51.8 points per game, 3.7 fewer than this contest's over/under.
+- The 51.8 combined points per game that these two squads have allowed this season are 5.2 fewer than the 57 over/under in this contest.

-- Wolf Pack games this season feature an average total of 56.7 points, a number 1.2 points higher than Saturday's over/under.
+- The Wolf Pack and their opponents score an average of 56.7 points per game, 0.3 fewer than Saturday's total.

 Nevada Stats and Trends

-- Nevada has seven wins against the spread in 11 games this year.

-- So far this season, the Wolf Pack have been installed as favorites by a 4-point margin or more five times and are 3-2 ATS in those contests.
+- The Wolf Pack have been favored by 4 points or more five times this season and are 3-2 ATS in those contests.

-- Nevada's games this year have gone over the total in seven out of 11 opportunities (63.6%).

-- Nevada is 5-3 against the spread and 6-2 overall in games when it records more than 26.1 points.
+- When Nevada records more than 26.1 points, it is 5-3 against the spread and 6-2 overall.

-- Nevada is 6-3 against the spread and 7-2 overall when the team amasses more than 365.3 yards.
+- Nevada is 6-3 against the spread and 7-2 overall when the team picks up over 365.3 yards.

-- The Wolf Pack have turned the ball over nine times this season, three fewer than the Rams have forced (12).
+- The Wolf Pack have nine giveaways this season, while the Rams have 12 takeaways .

 - Find the latest spread and moneyline odds for Nevada at SISportsbook.